lukemccrea/Textify/README.md

 # Textify
 Textify is a Javascript library that converts your images into text!
+Textify is very minimal and is less than 1kb!

 <image src="https://github.com/lukemccrea/Textify/blob/main/documentation/textifyExample.png?raw=true">